Why small businesses should do market research

 2. Qualify with a survey

 Once you feel you’ve got a grasp of the main trends and feedback from those customers and contacts close to you, it’s a good idea to test them and ‘quantify’ them with the wider market.
-That’s where quantitative research comes in, putting hard numbers to the verbal responses you’ve collected to see if they are more widespread with the whole market.
+That’s where quantitative research comes in, putting hard numbers to the verbal responses you’ve collected to see if they're more widespread with the whole market.

 Another way would be to team up with a relevant online media owner in your market and partner with them to run a survey through their network to reach a broader audience.
 You'll need a budget for this but the information you collect will be vital and can cost as little as £1,000.
 As a rule of thumb, you need a minimum sample size of 100 for your data to be statistically robust.

 Always know what you’re looking for when writing a survey.
 By this, we mean having a good idea of what specific questions, themes and subjects you need answers to.
 Just writing a standard survey that doesn’t address the heart of what you’re trying to test can make the whole process worthless and not tell you anything.
 Before you go into the survey design, first jot down what you want to know, where are your knowledge gaps, or perhaps you want to stress-test what you already know.
 Start to list your questions making sure you consider the types of questions you’re using.
-You should think about whether they are open or closed or multiple-choice questions.
+You should think about whether they're open or closed or multiple-choice questions.
 The questions and wording must be neutral, non-ambiguous and specific; they should not lead the participant.
 Order your questions in a logical natural flow.

 Structure your questions into 3 categories.
 Demographics, attitudes and behaviours.
 Put demographic questions at the start of the survey so you know who is giving the answers.
 This means you can slice and dice the data to draw useful conclusions from the results.
 Attitudes relate to how people think and feel and should cover areas like product ease of use and customer service.
 Behavioural can measure awareness, frequency of purchase, satisfaction and preferences of product or service type.